TKB-059

 TKB-059 (ТКБ-059) was a Soviet three-barrel bullpup assault rifle, capable of fully automatic fire, chambered for the 7.62×39mm round and manufactured by Tula Arms Plant in 1966.
-It was based on the Device 3B (Прибор 3Б), an earlier experimental assault rifle with three barrels.
-Both weapons were developed by the small arms designer Gennadij Korobov.
+It was based on the Device 3B (Прибор 3Б), an earlier experimental assault rifle that also had three barrels.
+Both weapons were developed by the small arms designer Gennadiy Aleksandrovich Korobov.

-Both weapons used a triplet 7.62×39mm magazines with the option of 45 Round Magazines (15x3) or 60 Round Magazines (20x3), with each barrel independently fed from the magazine.
-The TKB-059 can be fired ambidextrously as the cartridge ejection is downwards behind the magazine area.
+Both the TKB-059 and the Device 3B used a specialized 7.62×39mm magazine with three columns, akin to three individual box magazines placed and attached side by side.
+There were two sizes of magazine: one with a total capacity of 45 rounds (15 rounds per column), and one with a capacity of 60 rounds (20 rounds per column).
+Each barrel was independently fed from its corresponding column.
+The TKB-059 could be fired ambidextrously as the spent cartridge casings ejected downwards behind the magazines.

-TKB-059 can now be seen at the Tula arms museum.
+The TKB-059 prototype can now be seen at the Tula arms museum.

 In popular culture

+The "Chaingun Cannon" in Duke Nukem 3D is based on the TKB-059, but having a different design.

 The weapon is featured in Payday 2 as the Rodion 3B Rifle.

+Within the popular mod "The New Order: Last Days of Europe", for the game Hearts of Iron IV, the TKB-059 exists as "PROJECT: TREZUBETS" for the nation Komi.